materialsvirtuallab/pyhull/README.md

 It is written as a Python C extension, with both high-level and low-level interfaces to qhull.
 It is currently based on the 2012.1 version of qhull.

-Currently, there is no effective port of the qhull algorithm, especially for higher dimensions.
-While isolated packages exist for up to 3D convex hulls, no effective package exist for higher dimensions.
-The only other known code which supports convex hulls in higher dimensions is the scipy.spatial package, but that code is extremely inefficient compared to the original Qhull in C.
-Pyhull is much faster than the scipy.spatial package.

 Pyhull has been tested to scale to 10,000 7D points for convex hull calculations (results in ~ 10 seconds), and 10,000 6D points for Delaunay triangulations and Voronoi tesselations (~ 100 seconds).
 Higher number of